nf-core/metapep/docs/output.md

 Proteins are predicted for input type assembly and bins.

+### Convert proteins

+Proteins are used directly for input type `proteins`.
+No intermediate output files are generated to the output directory — the conversion to internal TSV format is a pipeline-internal step.

 ## Downstream visualisations

 The pipeline generates some basic visualisations comparing the results for the different conditions.